JYNNEOS vaccine consent, supply and administration in NSW

 JYNNEOS will either be stored frozen or at +2°C to +8°C prior to distribution.
 It should be stored in its original packaging to protect from light.
 Once de-frosted it must not be re-frozen.

-If received frozen, the vaccine can be stored frozen at -20°C or -50°C. Otherwise the Vaccine must be stored at +2°C to +8°C, it must not be re-frozen.
-It is stable for 24 weeks if it is brought to this temperature directly from prior storage at -50°C. [Note: storage for 24 weeks at +2°C to +8°C is based on advice from officers of the Commonwealth Department of Health, and it is different to advice in the JYNNEOS® Package Insert FDA (appendix A) which advises that once thawed, the Vaccine may be kept at +2°C to +8°C (+36°F to +46°F) for 12 hours.]
+If received frozen, the Vaccine can be stored frozen at -20°C or -50°C. Otherwise the Vaccine must be stored at +2°C to +8°C, it must not be re-frozen.
+It is stable for 24 weeks if it is brought to this temperature directly from prior storage at -50°C. [Note: storage for 24 weeks at +2°C to +8°C is based on advice from officers of the Commonwealth Department of Health, and it is different to advice in the JYNNEOS® Package Insert FDA (appendix B) which advises that once thawed, the Vaccine may be kept at +2°C to +8°C (+36°F to +46°F) for 12 hours].

 If frozen, before use the Vaccine must be thawed at room temperature for approximately 10 minutes.
 Vials must not be re-frozen once they have been thawed.
+The Vaccine must not be used beyond 24 weeks at +2ºC to +8ºC after thawing from -50°C. Only an LHD or speciality network may move the Vaccine from one authorised vaccination setting to another and only in accordance with section 3.2.
+Recods must be maintained of any Vaccine redistribution.

 Cold chain breaches should be reported to the public health unit (PHU) who must send the details of the breach to MOH-VaccReports@health.nsw.gov.au for further advice.